MLpGHub/MLpDogeBallGame/README.md

 Have fun playing!

-Except from adding a rotation animation no further development is planned.
+Except from adding a rotation animation and create Android control elememts no further development is planned.